canonical/launchpad-manual/user/how-to/projects/project-translations/import-project-translations.rst

 2. Name the files according to the language code of the language they contain.
 So for Spanish translations use ``es.po``.

-In addition to that the normal `instructions for uploading translation files <Translations/YourProject>`__ apply.
+In addition to that, the normal :ref:`instructions for uploading translation files <translating-your-project>` apply.

 Avoiding common problems
 ------------------------